jaspector

 Work-without-permit penalty: 1% of regular permit fee or $100.00 (whichever is greater), plus any additional fines, penalties, or costs authorized by law

-Information on this page was last verified: March 2026.
-Permit rules and fees change — confirm current requirements directly with the City of Crete -- Municipal Building Inspector / Public Works Building Inspector and Zoning Division before applying.
+Source: City of Crete -- Municipal Building Inspector / Public Works Building Inspector and Zoning Division ↗

 A building permit is required for any construction, erection, enlargement, alteration, repair, improvement, removal, conversion, or demolition of any building or dwelling within the city limits or ETJ.
 This includes water heater replacement, furnace/AC replacement, and similar mechanical work in addition to structural work.

-Typical processing time is Immediate for simple permits; 1 to 10 business days for new construction and commercial projects.
+Building permit processing times in Crete, NE typically run Immediate for simple permits; 1 to 10 business days for new construction and commercial projects.
+Timelines can vary based on project complexity and current department workload.